- Do British Columbia’s slopes live up to the hype?

 The finest slopes in BC are found far from the resorts, and are only accessible through alpine huts.
 These cozy cabins and chalets provide fantastic lines straight from the doorstep, along with homemade meals and soothing saunas for après-ski enjoyment—royal treatment that befits the runs.

 Want to know what a hut-based ski tour in BC is actually like?
 Join this one-hour session hosted by Monte Johnston, a certified expert with years of guiding experience.
 You’ll learn what a week in BC’s wilderness looks like, hear all about the skiing it offers, and pick up some invaluable tips for executing a trip like this.

 The wild mountains of British Columbia are a fantastic feather in any backcountry skier’s cap.
-Tune in to learn why!
+Check out our free webinar to learn why!